10 Day Ireland with Sister Claudia Ward

 Day 2 Sunday September 17 - DUBLIN

 Upon arrival, passport control and baggage claim, meet our expert guide and very skilled driver before departing for a visit to Coolock House, followed by Mass at St. Teresa's Church; here is where 13 Sisters of Mercy are buried.
 Lunch on your own at Phoenix Park (including City Tour if time allowed).
-Following lunch, continue our City Tour and make our way to Mercy International Center, gift shop, lovely grounds, tea and scones (upon availability).
-If time permitted, a short visit to the Presentation Convent at George's Hill where Catherine McAuley, Anna Maria Doyle, and Elizabeth Harley made their novitiate and professed their religious vows as the fi rst Sisters of Mercy, founding the congregation of the Sisters of Mercy.
+Following lunch, continue our City Tour and make our way to Jameson Distillery.
+A quick walk to George's Hill for a short visit to Presentation Convent where Catherine McAuley, Anna Maria Doyle, and Elizabeth Harley made their novitiate and professed their religious vows as the fi rst Sisters of Mercy, founding the congregation of the Sisters of Mercy.
 Check into our hotel for dinner and overnight.
 (Overnight Dublin)

 Day 3 Monday September 18 – KILDARE, CLONMEL, CHARLEVILLE, CORK